gauge-sh/tach/README.md

 ### What is modguard?
 Modguard allows you to enforce boundaries and dependencies between your python modules.
 Each module can also define it's public interface.

-This enforces an architecture of decoupled modules, and ensures the communication between domains only happens through their defined public interfaces.
+This enforces an architecture of decoupled modules, and avoids modules becoming tightly intertwined.
-If another module tries to import from a module that is not an explicitly listed dependency, Modguard will throw an exception.
+If a module tries to import from another module that is not listed as a dependency, Modguard will throw an exception.
-If another module tries to import from a module outside of its public interface, modguard will throw an exception.
+If a module tries to import from another module and does not use its public interface, with `strict: true` set Modguard will throw an exception.

-Modguard is incredibly lightweight, and has no impact on the runtime of your code.
-Instead, its checks are performed through as a lint check through its CLI.
+Modguard is incredibly lightweight, and has no impact on your runtime.
+Instead, its checks are performed through as a lint check through the CLI.

 ### Installation
 ```bash